All Episodes

 They don't make policy.

-And the people around the world watching this, of course, um can get the idea that the cut and run crowd carries the day.
+And the people around the world watching this, of course, can get the idea that the cut and run crowd carries the day.

-Because, you know, if who gets more TV time?
+Because, you know, who gets more TV time, Nancy Pelosi or Denny Haster?

-Who gets more TV time?
+Who gets more TV time, Dingy Harry or Bill Frist?

 Let's say you're watching the news, and after every event that happens around the world, all you see is Dingy Harry and Pelosi.

-Who you gonna think runs a show?
+Who are you going to think runs a show?

-They don't seek out Hastert, they don't seek out frist.
+They don't seek out Haster.

-They're constantly seeking out the minority with a capital M. So the purpose of this vote was to tell the world, screw the minority.
+So the purpose of this vote was to tell the world, screw the minority.

 They're not making policy.